Glass-ceramic: LAS system

-Ceramic Matrix Composites
+Ceramic matrix composites

 One particularly notable use of glass-ceramics is in the processing of ceramic matrix composites.
 For many ceramic matrix composites typical sintering temperatures and times cannot be used, as the degradation and corrosion of the constituent fibres becomes more of an issue as temperature and sintering time increase.

 One example of this is SiC fibres, which can start to degrade via pyrolysis at temperatures above 1470K.
 One solution to this is to use the glassy form of the ceramic as the sintering feedstock rather than the ceramic, as unlike the ceramic the glass pellets have a softening point and will generally flow at much lower pressures and temperatures.
 This allows the use of less extreme processing parameters, making the production of many new technologically important fibre-matrix combinations by sintering possible.

-Glass Ceramics in Cooktops
+Glass ceramics in cooktops

-Glass-ceramic from the LAS-System is a mechanically strong material and can sustain repeated and quick temperature changes.
-However, it is not totally unbreakable.
-Because it is still a brittle material as glass and ceramics are, it can be broken.
-There have been instances where users reported damage to their cooktops when the surface was struck with a hard or blunt object (such as a can falling from above or other heavy items).
+Glass-ceramic from the LAS-System is a mechanically strong material and can sustain repeated and quick temperature changes, and its smooth glass-like surface is easy to clean, therefore it is often used as a cooktop surface.

 The material has a very low heat conduction coefficient, which means that it stays cool outside the cooking area.
 It can be made nearly transparent (15–20% loss in a typical cooktop) for radiation in the infrared wavelengths.
 In the visible range glass-ceramics can be transparent, translucent or opaque and even colored by coloring agents.

+However, glass-ceramic is not totally unbreakable.
+Because it is still a brittle material as glass and ceramics are, it can be broken – in particular it is less robust than traditional cooktops made of steel or cast iron.
+There have been instances where users reported damage to their cooktops when the surface was struck with a hard or blunt object (such as a can falling from above or other heavy items).

 Today, there are two major types of electrical stoves with cooktops made of glass-ceramic: